 As well as increasing the types of businesses which can succeed and grow, technology has made it significantly easier to build a business.
 The best example of this is dropshipping, a style of business which saw huge popularity throughout the mid and late-2010s.

 Dropshipping describes the process of setting up an online store where products to customers are shipped directly to the customer from the manufacturer.

 This completely removes the need for holding stock or negotiating postage agreements with suppliers and allows you to run an entire e-commerce business from home.
 Dropshipping could be done by anyone with a small amount of business acumen and technological awareness.

 Productivity optimisation and remote work

 After the pandemic, rapid adoption of productivity tools, workplace management systems and remote working software has been profound.
 Tools like Microsoft Teams, Monday and Asana have seen a huge surge in usage as organisations move to remote working.

-Now, these issues are solved through the implementation of custom software.
 Organisations can streamline their processes and create a dedicated platform tailored to their needs.
 The major advantage of this approach is its innate versatility.

 Businesses can create the perfect solution for their business whether that involves complex data calculations, client relationship management or simple data entry and storage.

 BSPOKE Software, are a specialist company who build custom software solutions that are shaped to your exact requirements.
 We have over a 20 years’ experience working across countless industries.
 We pride ourselves on the latest technological advancements to future-proof your solution.